 Facebook, Instagram and blogs are abuzz with raves about our deliveries this season.
 From a recent 5 star review: “I think Julia Child would have loved your CSA… The contents of the box are fresh off the farm and the variety in each box is outstanding. …our palates are expanding and we are loving it. …we just can’t beat the quality, variety, service, and love packed into each box.”

-Peak Season Share Imagine 16 weeks of vegetables and herbs fresh from our fields: fragrant basil, glorious garlic, luscious sweet corn, vine ripe tomatoes, succulent peppers, glowing eggplant, sweet melons, aromatic cilantro…then the fall crops: crunchy carrots, broccoli, cauliflower, earthy potatoes, crisp cabbage, winter squash…delivered to a site near you, or choose home delivery.
-(Photo above is from a mid-August delivery last season.)
+6 Week Share Imagine 6 weeks of vegetables and herbs fresh from our fields: glorious garlic, glowing eggplant, aromatic cilantro…and the fall crops: crunchy carrots, earthy potatoes, gorgeous broccoli, superb cauliflower, crisp cabbage, hearty winter squash…delivered to a site near you.

 In 2015, Angelic Organics is celebrating 25 years as a Community Supported Agriculture (CSA) family farm, providing organic, local vegetables and herbs for people in Chicago and North Central Illinois.
 We work directly with households like yours, without the intermediary of stores or wholesalers.
 Headed by lifelong farmer John Peterson and fortified with appropriate infrastructure, reliable equipment and a great crew, Angelic Organics is known for its ability to deliver full boxes of the freshest quality produce at the most competitive organic prices, week after week, through drought or flood.